Fall intake in the US 2026 - 2027: A complete guide for international students

 Frequently asked questions

-Which intake is better, Fall or spring?
+Which academic intake is better for you: fall or spring?

-What is spring intake in the US?
+What exactly is the spring intake in the USA?